Thilafushi: Industrialization

-Today Thilafushi has a landmass of more than 4.6 million ft.^{2} (0.43 km²).
-The speedy terrestrial growth of Thilafushi was observed by the Government, and in November 1997, it was decided that land was to be leased to entrepreneurs interested in acquiring land for Industrial sector industrial purposes.
-Initially there were just 22 lease holders.
-Within the past 10 years, this number has doubled to 54 resulting in more than 1.2 million square feet (0.11 km² or 27.5 acres) of land being used currently, which generates an excess of 14 million Rufiyaa (about USD1,000,000.00) per annum.
-Soon after, an area of 0.2 km² (known as Thilafushi-2) was reclaimed using white sand as the filling material to provide terra firm for the more heavy industries.
+Thilafushi has a landmass of more than 4.6 million ft.^{2} (0.43 km²).
+Its speedy growth was observed by the government, and in November 1997, it was decided that land was to be leased to entrepreneurs interested in acquiring it for industrial purposes.
+Initially, there were 22 leaseholders.
+This number has since doubled, resulting in more than 1.2 million square feet (0.11 km² or 27.5 acres) of land being used.
+An area of 0.2 km², known as Thilafushi-2, has been reclaimed in order to provide space for more heavy industries.

-The current (major) industrial activities in the island are boat manufacturing, cement packing, methane gas bottling and various large scale warehousing.
-The government is also planning a 50-ton incinerator facility.
+The major industrial activities on the island are boat manufacturing, cement packing, methane gas bottling, and large-scale warehousing.
+The government has also been planning a 50-ton incinerator facility.

-In March 2015 the Maldivian government decided to relocate the central commercial port from Malé to Thilafushi.
-However the deal was not completed.
+In March 2015, the Maldivian government decided to relocate the central commercial port from Malé to Thilafushi.
+However, the deal was not completed.